Data Security¶

 By default, mask-user-input

-is enabled as the privacy setting when session replay is turned on.
+is the privacy setting when session replay is enabled.

 Mask mode: Masks all HTML text, user input, images, and links.
-Text on applications is replaced with Xs, rendering the page as a wireframe.
+The text on the application is replaced with X, rendering the page as a wireframe.

 Allow mode: Records all data.